T is back with another great tip – Etching Glass: What NOT to Do When Etching Glass!

 I was pretty good at cutting out the letters I wanted to use.

-I taped the letters to the glass and even figured a way to get it to lay just right.
+The first thing I did was tape the letters to the glass surface and even figured a way to get it to lay just right.

 This was pretty easy but definitely my first MISTAKE!